michaelc143/roads-machine-learning/README.md

 This will create a local directory with all the files you need to get started.

--To start working with the project, make sure you have python installed:
+- To start working with the project, make sure you have python installed:

 ```bash
 python3 -v